-Why OfficeToolTips Blog Ditched Disqus Comments and You Should Too
+Why OfficeToolTips Blog Ditched Disqus Comments

 We started the OfficeToolTips blog ten years ago, and Disqus was a natural choice then.
 This commenting system was easy to set up, and it was free.
 Users needed to register only once in Disqus and use it everywhere over the Internet.
 We had to switch to the premium plan after 2017 when they started to put ads into the comments section, but the premium version wasn't different from the free one.
 This year, we completely removed Disqus comments and replaced it with the system that brings more value to our readers and us.